huridocs/uwazi-documentation/admin-docs/paragraph-extraction.md

 There are two ways to start the extraction process:

-1. **Run extraction for all new entities**: Click the **Extract new paragraphs** button at the bottom left of the extractor details page.
+1. **Run extraction for all new entities**: Click the **Extract new paragraphs** button at the bottom left of the paragraph extractor details page.
 This will process all entities in the list that are marked as `New`.

 2. **Run extraction for specific entities**: Select the entities you want to process by checking the boxes next to them.
-Then click the **Extract paragraphs** button at the bottom left of the extractor details page.
+Then click the **Extract paragraphs** button at the bottom left of the paragraph extractor details page.
 This will process only the selected entities.

 :::{warning}
 Running the extraction process for selected entities will delete all previously extracted paragraphs for these entities and recreate them based on their current document(s).
 Any previously added metadata to the paragraphs will be lost.
 Continue only if you are sure you want to update the paragraphs.